M-arcus/cloudron-docs/docs/documentation/apps.md

 Cloudron provides a web terminal that gives access to the app's file system.
 The web terminal can be used to:

-* Introspect the app's file system
+* Introspect and modify the app's files
 * Access and modify the app's database (mysql, postgres, mongodb, redis)
 * Modify the app's data directory
 * Upload files to the /tmp directory.
 You can then work on this file from the terminal.